jiaxinlu1024/fetch-transformer-project/README.md

 ---

 ## **2. Project Overview**
-This project implements a **multi-task sentence Transformer** for **classification and named entity recognition (NER)**.
+This project implements a multi-task transformer model that can both perform classification and NER.
 The implementation can be reviewed in two different ways:

 - **Jupyter Notebook (`Fetch Exercise.ipynb`)**
   A detailed, step-by-step implementation with explanations.
 Useful for understanding the logic and theory behind each step.